On the Lojasiewicz-Simon gradient inequality on submanifolds: Optimality discussion

 \Cref{ex:NeedCompactnessG''} shows that assumption (v) in \Cref{cor:main hilbert} cannot be omitted.
-Note that while one can easily show using \Cref{thm:FredholmLoja} that $\mathcal{E}$ as in \Cref{ex:NeedCompactnessG''} satisfies a {\L}ojasiewicz-Simon gradient inequality, $\mathcal{E}\vert_{\mathcal{M}}$ does not satisfy the refined inequality \eqref{eq:LSnonlin}.
-In particular, the property of satisfying a {\L}ojasiewicz-Simon gradient inequality does in general not behave well under the restriction to a submanifold, even if we assume finite codimension.
+Note that while one can easily show {using \Cref{thm:FredholmLoja}} that $\mathcal{E}$ as in \Cref{ex:NeedCompactnessG''} satisfies a {\L}ojasiewicz--Simon gradient inequality, $\mathcal{E}\vert_{\mathcal{M}}$ does not satisfy the refined inequality \eqref{eq:LSnonlin}.
+In particular, the property of satisfying a {\L}ojasiewicz--Simon gradient inequality does in general not behave well under the restriction to a submanifold, even if we assume finite codimension.

-Let us finally remark that condition (vi) in \Cref{cor:main hilbert} is in general necessary to guarantee that $\mathcal{M}$ is a manifold.
+Let us {also} remark that condition (vi) in \Cref{cor:main hilbert} is in general necessary to guarantee that $\mathcal{M}$ is a manifold. {Finally, note that our main result only considers submanifolds of finite codimension.
+The following example shows that our main result cannot be extended to the case of infinite codimension, even for linear subspaces.} \begin{example} Consider the Hilbert space $H\defeq \ell^2(\N)\times \ell^2(\N)$ with